jaspector

 Monday through Friday, 8:30 AM to 5:00 PM

-Typical inspection sequence: Typical sequence: footings; slabs; foundation walls; backfill and foundation drainage; underground plumbing, gas, water, sewer, and electrical before cover; rough-ins before concealment; framing before insulation; insulation before drywall; pool bonding and steel; service inspection before utility connection; special inspections as required; final inspection on all projects.
+Typical sequence: Typical sequence: footings; slabs; foundation walls; backfill and foundation drainage; underground plumbing, gas, water, sewer, and electrical before cover; rough-ins before concealment; framing before insulation; insulation before drywall; pool bonding and steel; service inspection before utility connection; special inspections as required; final inspection on all projects.

-Shenandoah County Building Permit FAQ
+Source: Shenandoah County Building Inspection ↗

-Do I need a building permit in unincorporated Shenandoah County, VA?
+01 Do I need a building permit in unincorporated Shenandoah County, VA?

 A building permit is required under USBC Section 108.1 for construction or demolition of a building or structure; structural changes; alterations to egress, plumbing, electrical, fire protection, mechanical, and fuel systems; certain changes of occupancy; hazardous lot-line moves; and asbestos disturbance during construction or demolition.

-How much does a building permit cost in unincorporated Shenandoah County, VA?
+02 How much does a building permit cost in unincorporated Shenandoah County, VA?

+Building permit fees in unincorporated Shenandoah County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building permit $100; residential trade permits $50 each; commercial building permit $150; commercial trade permits $100 each.
 Fees are calculated as: Residential: estimated total project cost x 0.00155, or square footage x $100 for new buildings ($100 minimum).
 Commercial: estimated total project cost x 0.00205, or square footage x $100 for new buildings ($150 minimum).
 Trade permits: 1% of estimated cost with listed minimums.
 A 2% state levy is added to permit fees..

-How do I apply for a building permit in unincorporated Shenandoah County, VA?
+03 How do I apply for a building permit in unincorporated Shenandoah County, VA?

-1. Confirm whether the parcel is in unincorporated Shenandoah County or inside one of the six incorporated towns.
+To apply for a building permit in unincorporated Shenandoah County, VA, follow these steps: 1.
+Confirm whether the parcel is in unincorporated Shenandoah County or inside one of the six incorporated towns.
 County building permits are issued countywide, but parcels inside town limits require town zoning approval before the county will issue the building permit.
 2. Determine whether a building permit is required under USBC Section 108.1 and whether additional approvals are needed, such as zoning, health department (septic and water), VDOT, floodplain, erosion, stormwater, or asbestos forms.
 3. Download the correct county application packet or universal trade application and assemble all required materials: plans, plot plan, supporting affidavits, and contractor information.
 The permit must be obtained by the license holder or via permit authorization affidavit due to fraud controls.
 4. Submit the completed application package and all fees to Shenandoah County Building Inspection at 600 North Main Street, Suite 107, Woodstock, VA 22664.
 5. Respond to any plan review comments or requests for missing approvals.
 For projects in towns, county issuance waits on town-side zoning approval.
 6. After permit issuance, keep approved documents on site, schedule required inspections through the Building Inspection office, and obtain final inspection and certificate of occupancy if applicable.

-What work is exempt from building permits in unincorporated Shenandoah County, VA?
+04 What work is exempt from building permits in unincorporated Shenandoah County, VA?

-How do I schedule a building inspection in unincorporated Shenandoah County, VA?
+05 How do I schedule a building inspection in unincorporated Shenandoah County, VA?